Curtis Sherrer is barreling aging single variety apples at Millstone Cellars. An old grist mill dating back to the 1850s houses the Tasting Room.

 We used beer yeast, cider, wine, sherry yeast and now we have come down to four primary yeasts.”

-Curt recommends looking at bending much like ones does with spices and ingredients: See what will make the most savory cider.
+Look at bending much like ones does with spices and ingredients: See what will make the most savory cider.

 The learnings garnered from making cider from single variety apples, until the final blend are abundant.
 You will learn in this chat about: